AdamTovatt/easy-reasy-database/EasyReasy.Database/README.md

 ```csharp
 Task<ReturnType> MethodNameAsync(params, IDbSession? session = null)
 ```
+All methods should have an optional parameter of type `IDbSession?` so that an implementation of `IDbSession` can be passed by the caller.
+This allows callers to control connection and transaction behaviour if they want to but also allows for fallback to a simple one connection per query without any explicit transaction control.

 **Consider using `nameof()` for parameters** - instead of hardcoding the names, for example:
 ```csharp